• Skip to primary navigation

 vegan mashed potatoes with olive oil and sour cream

-You don’t have to wait until Thanksgiving and Christmas to enjoy a bowl of these perfectly fluffy and creamy mashed potatoes made without butter.
-It’s the perfect side dish any day of the year and you simply can’t get this goodness out of a box.
+You really don’t have to wait until Thanksgiving and Christmas to enjoy a bowl of these perfectly fluffy and creamy mashed potatoes made without butter.
+It’s the perfect plant based and dairy-free side dish any day of the year and you simply can’t get this goodness out of a box.

 Best Potatoes for Mash

 Yukon gold potatoes with their tender skins are perfect for mashing.
-Naturally creamy plus there’s no need to peel them, no waste and you’ll be saving quite some time prepping.
-They are also my go to for scalloped potatoes, chowder or roasting them whole with rosemary and garlic.
-Some people will argue that Russets are the best which is fine if you don’t mind peeling them.
+Naturally creamy plus there’s no need to peel them, there’s no waste and you’ll be saving quite some time prepping.
+They are also my go to variety for making scalloped potatoes, chowder, potato pancakes or roasting them whole with rosemary and garlic.
+Some people will argue that Russets are the best which is fine by me if you don’t mind the peeling part.

 creamy vegan mashed potatoes